BE PREPARED

 Your childhood dream of becoming a police officer is shattered.
 What went wrong?

 After retaining an attorney to file your appeal, you to meet with a private psychologist.
 He will review your file from the police department and conduct an independent evaluation.
-Months go by as you wait for the the police department to photocopy your file for the independent evaluator.
+Months go by as you wait for the police department to photocopy your file for the independent evaluator.

 You ask yourself, “How do I explain to my family and friends that I’ve been psychologically disqualified from being a cop?
 With everything I went through in the Marines....”